magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 }
 {% endhighlight js%}

 Here the local `visible` property is linked with the `visibility`  property of the provider component.
-If any of them is an observable and changes, the other is changed automatically.
+If any of them is a ko or ko-es5 observable and changes, the other is changed automatically.
 If a non-observable linked property is changed the other is not updated automatically.

 Example of using `links` in a component's configuration `.xml` file: